-Applied Elective Study (AE)
+Applied Elective Study (AE\\)

-Applied elective lessons are individual lessons for students to fulfill duration requirements as described in specific curriculum outlines.
-Open to students for non-curricular study as instructor time and studio space allow.
+Applied elective lessons are open to students for non-curricular study as instructor time and studio space allow.
 Detailed course descriptions are obtained from the instructor at the first lesson or found in the handbook of the division offering the instruction.
 Must be approved by associate dean for undergraduate studies.

-AE 101 Applied
+AE\\ 101 Applied\\\\